 Eating out means doing my homework.
 Whether I’m calling restaurants/venues in advance (some places can’t accommodate me!) or spending time with servers/event organizers to ask questions about the menu.
 I’m that person.
 You know the one.
 The person asking a million questions at the table (aka “grilling the server”) or sending a laundry list of dietary restrictions/special requests before the event.
 Yep, that’s me!
 I hate it, but it needs to be done.
 My health and well-being depend on it.

 Gone are the days of simply ordering off a menu.
 I use menus as a guide to create my own dish.
-My meals usually consist of grilled fish with sautéed/steamed veg or a big salad.
+Usually, sautéed veggies with grilled fish or chicken.
+A big salad or nourish bowl is another go-to.
 I steer clear of dressings and sauces – olive oil, lemon, and salt and pepper for me please!
 Nice and simple….and in most cases, fool proof.

 If I don’t get the warm and fuzzies from the restaurant or venue, I do one of three things: don’t eat, bring my own food, decline the invite.

 Finding my tribe was so crucial to my healing.
 They’re the people who have made every effort to make me feel included.
 From working with me to design a “Shauna-safe menu” to suggesting I choose the restaurant to guarantee there’s something for me to eat.
 Those are my people, and I’m so grateful for them.

 If you’re constantly made to feel like a burden, then you may need to re-evaluate your circle.
 I get it, working around food restrictions can be a pain.
 But, you know what’s more painful?
 Seeing someone you care about suffer and isolating themselves because the only place they feel safe to eat is at home.

 Celiac disease isn't some self-imposed diet fad, it's a life-changing diagnosis.
 Surround yourself with peeps who get that and watch how quickly you thrive.